GrimLala/SpeedTools/README.md

 If there are specific sections of a run you would like to practice that are not covered by the above practice states, there is a way to create your own custom states.
 In the mod config menu you will find three custom states that you can configure to suit your needs.

-*Note: Custom states do not currently support scene transitions, so some teleport destinations may not be accessible (e.g., the Eye of the Universe).*
+*Note: Custom states do not currently support scene transitions, so some teleport destinations may not be accessible (e.g., the Eye of the Universe).
+Stranger and Dreamworld destinations are not currently supported.*

 ### Custom Practice State Settings